angular-ui/bootstrap/src/modal/docs/readme.md

 * `controller` - a controller for a modal instance - it can initialize scope used by modal.
 Accepts the "controller-as" syntax in the form 'SomeCtrl as myctrl'; can be injected with `$modalInstance`
 * `controllerAs` - an alternative to the controller-as syntax, matching the API of directive definitions.
 Requires the `controller` option to be provided as well
 * `resolve` - members that will be resolved and passed to the controller as locals; it is equivalent of the `resolve` property for AngularJS routes
+* `animation` - set to false to disable animations on new modal/backdrop.
+Does not toggle animations for modals/backdrops that are already displayed.
 * `backdrop` - controls presence of a backdrop.
 Allowed values: true (default), false (no backdrop), `'static'` - backdrop is present but modal window is not closed when clicking outside of the modal window.
 * `keyboard` - indicates whether the dialog should be closable by hitting the ESC key, defaults to true
 * `backdropClass` - additional CSS class(es) to be added to a modal backdrop template